dogoncouch/dirutils/README.md

     export -f ls

 Functions are the new aliases, according to bash's documentation.
 The `` export -f `` is what makes the function work with subscripts like inall and at.

+Note: `` ls `` is used in some configuration scripts and Makefiles.
+Exporting `` ls `` functions is not recommended for root, as it might cause some install scripts to fail.